carbon-language/carbon-lang/docs/project/goals.md

 **Possible to mechanically source-to-source migrate large segments of large-scale idiomatic C++ code bases with high fidelity.** We will prioritize having very low, under 2%, human interaction to achieve high fidelity migration results.
-It does not require all C++ code to be migratable in this fashion, and the resulting Carbon may be non-idiomatic.
+We do not require all C++ code to be migratable in this fashion, and the resulting Carbon may be non-idiomatic.
 We can add reasonable constraints here if those constraints are already well established best practices for C++ development, including design patterns, testing coverage, or usage of